Walter Cotterell

-Walter FitzWilliam Cotterell (died c.1388/9) was an Irish barrister and Crown official of the late fourteenth century.
-He was Serjeant-at-law (Ireland) and acted from time to time as a judge of gaol delivery and of assize.
+Walter FitzWilliam Cotterell (died c.
+1388/9) was an Irish barrister and Crown official of the late fourteenth century.
+He was Serjeant-at-law (Ireland) and acted from time to time as a judge of gaol delivery and of assize, although he was never a justice in the Royal Courts.
 The evidence suggests that he was a conscientious and hard-working official who enjoyed the complete trust of the English Crown.

 He was born in Kells, County Kilkenny, the son of William Cotterell.
 The family had a long-standing association with Kells, and later lived in Kilkenny city.
 His father was acting as a judge in the 1360s, as was John Cotterell, who was presumably Walter's uncle.